Short Term vs Long Term Goals (Examples, FAQs)

 1. Earn a degree

-Graduating from a university could be the first long term objective you set to secure your career.
+Graduating from a university and receiving your bachelor’s degree could be the first long term objective you set to secure your career.
 It’ll define your career path, entry-level designation, salary, etc.

 Make sure you get that degree and prepare to go places!